-However, caution must be exercised as these prams are more likely to slip or fall to one side compared to four-wheeled prams.
+Be careful with these prams as they are more likely to slip or fall to one side than four-wheeled prams.

 Every pram or stroller sold in Australia must adhere to mandatory safety standards.
 Compliant prams will be sold with safety features like wrist tethers, red brake latches, restraints, safe use instructions and warning labels.
 Buying a pram second-hand can be risky as it may not come with these features and it can be impossible to know the history of the pram.

-Consider visiting a retailer to test out prams before you buy one and to discuss the pram’s features and how to use it safely.
+Consider visiting a retailer to test out prams before you buy one, to discuss the pram’s features and how to use it safely.

 As long as your pram can keep your little one safe and comfortable on your journeys, and manoeuvre to match your needs, it can accompany you on wonderful family adventures for years to come.